-With auto-reject, you can set up application rules so that, based on an applicant's answer to a question, they will automatically be rejected as a potential candidate.
-Using auto-reject, you can also automatically assign a rejection reason and send an email to the applicant about the rejection
+With auto-reject, your organization can set up application rules so that, based on an applicant's answer to a question, they will automatically be rejected as a potential candidate.
+Using auto-reject, your organization can also automatically assign a rejection reason and send an email to the applicant about the rejection

-We need to create a job post question with a response that will auto-reject the applicant.
-The directions that follow detail how one would add a custom question to an existing job post.
+Before creating an auto-reject application rule, your organization needs to create a custom job post question with a response that will auto-reject the applicant.
+The directions that follow detail how to add a custom question to an existing job post.

 - Single select

 Click All Jobs from the navigation bar and select a job from the subsequent list.

 Click Job Setup and select Job Setup on the left-hand panel.

 Click inline with the name of the job post and navigate down the subsequent page to the Custom Application Question section.
 Click Add Custom Question.

 Input your question in the appropriate field and choose either Yes/No, Single Select, or Multi select from the Answer type field.
 Fill in response choices in the Options field.
 When you have finished. click Add.